-Default Compile Options
+Permanent Compile Options

-The default compile options (also known as environment-wide compile options) apply to all units within the current environment.
-All compilations within this environment observe these compile options unless overridden.
-The default compile options can be overridden by the temporary or permanent unit compile options or by pragmas in the source of the units themselves.
+The permanent compile options (also known as environment-wide compile options) apply to all units within the current environment.
+All compilations within this environment observe these compile options unless overridden by temporary or permanent unit compile options or by pragmas in the source of the units themselves.

-The default compile options can be entered directly in this field and applied to the environment or they may be manipulated by using the Environment Compile Options Editor.
+Compile options may be entered directly in this field and applied to the environment or they may be manipulated by using the Environment Compile Options Editor.

 In addition, compile options can be set for specific units by selecting the unit from the Units page and bringing up the Unit Compile Options Editor for that unit.
-Compile options set for a specific unit override those specified for the environment.
+Compile options applied to a specific unit override the same environment-wide compile options for that unit.

-- "Ada Environment Compile Options Editor" on page 7-4 - "Ada Unit Compile Options Editor" on page 7-24 - MAXAda Reference Manual (0890516)
+- "Ada Environment Compile Options Editor" on page 7-4 - "C/C++ Environment Compile Options Editor" on page 7-11 - "Ada Unit Compile Options Editor" on page 7-28 - "C/C++ Unit Compile Options Editor" on page 7-35 - MAXAda Reference Manual (0890516)